TryGhost/Dawn/README.md

-# Surveillance Today Ghost Theme
+# Alba
 This is the theme I use for my newsletter and podcast [Surveillance Today](https://www.surveillance.today).
 It's a fork of [Dawn](https://github.com/TryGhost/Dawn) with some minor tweaks.
+"Alba" is dawn in Spanish. **It will not work for your Ghost site without some tweaks.**

 # Dawn